-This FFA model and several variants are applied to a case study based on the Rhône River at Beaucaire, France, offering a very long systematic record (1816-2020, 205 years), with discharge uncertainties carefully determined by Lucas et al. (2023), and a collection of historical floods from 1500 to 1815 (Pichard and Roucaute, 2014).
+This FFA model and several variants are applied to a case study based on the Rhône River at Beaucaire, France, offering a very long systematic record (1816-2020, 205 years), with discharge uncertainties carefully determined.
+An uncertainty propagation chain developed by Lucas et al. (2023) accounts for errors on stage and gauging measurements, and rating curve estimation.
 In a first step, the 205-year systematic record is artificially subsampled in order to mimic a typical mixed dataset containing about 50 years of systematic data and about 150 years of censored historical data.
-This allows testing the FFA models on a real-life dataset, with the full 205-year systematic dataset providing a precise baseline against which comparisons can be made.
+This allows testing of the FFA models on a real-world dataset, with the full 205-year systematic dataset providing a precise baseline against which comparisons can be made.
 The added value of precisely knowing the discharge of historical floods vs. only knowing the number of perception threshold exceedances is also explored.
-These same FFA models are then applied to the complete dataset (1816-2020 systematic record + collection of historical floods during the 1500-1815 period), and the impact of the various sources of uncertainty on quantile estimates is discussed.
+In a second step, the same FFA models are then applied to the 1816-2020 systematic record and a collection of historical floods during the 1500-1815 period (Pichard and Roucaute, 2014).
+The impact of the various sources of uncertainty on quantile estimates is discussed.

-The remainder of this paper is organized as follows.
+This paper is organized as follows.
 Methods for historical FFA are introduced in section 2.
 Available data are presented in section 3 and their stationarity is verified.
 The FFA models are then applied and compared using the artificially subsampled record on the 1816-2020 period (section 4), and then to the entire dataset on the 1500-2020 period (section 5).
 Section 6 discusses some key results of this work and section 7 summarizes its main conclusions.

-Probabilistic models with a collection of historical floods
+Probabilistic models

 We first present how censored historical floods can be included into a probabilistic model (section 2.1) and then move towards more specific models accounting for uncertainties (section 2.2).